Wistman's Wood: History

 Wistman's Wood has been mentioned in writing for hundreds of years.
 It is likely to be a leftover from the ancient forest that covered much of Dartmoor c.
 7000 BCE, before Mesolithic hunter/gatherers cleared it around 5000 BCE.
 Photographic and other records show that Wistman's Wood has changed considerably since the mid-19th century; at the same time climatic conditions have also generally become warmer.
 Over this period, the older oak trees have grown from a stunted/semi-prostrate to a more ascending form, while a new generation of mostly straight-grown and single-stemmed oaks has developed.
 The oldest oaks appear to be 400–500 years old, and originated within a degenerating oakwood that survived in scrub form during two centuries of cold climate.
 In c.
 1620, these old trees were described as "no taller than a man may touch to top with his head".
 Tree height increased somewhat by the mid-19th century, and during the 20th century approximately doubled (in 1997 the maximum and average height of trees were around 12 m and 7 m respectively).
 In addition, a wave of marginal new oaks arose after c.
 1900, roughly doubling the area of wood.
 Part of the evidence for these changes comes from a permanent vegetation plot located at the southern end of South Wood.
 This is the oldest known of its kind in British woodland, with a small part having been recorded by R. Hansford Worth in 1921.

 The Buller Stone, a boulder to the east of the wood, commemorates an attempt in 1866 to date the trees, when Wentworth Buller (with permission from the Duchy) felled an oak, which was estimated to be close to 168 years old.

 Myths, art and literature

 The wood has been the inspiration for numerous artists, poets, and photographers.
 It appears in hundreds of 19th-century accounts.
 One tradition holds that it was planted by Isabella de Fortibus (1237–93).

-Wistman's Wood and the folk tale of the 'Wild Hunt' served as the inspiration for the setting of Sir Arthur Conan Doyle's Sherlock Holmes novel The Hound of the Baskervilles following Doyle's visit to the wood.
+The legendary Wild Hunt in Devon, whose hellhounds are known as Yeth (Heath) or Wisht Hounds in the Devonshire dialect, is particularly associated with Wistman's Wood.
+Wistman's Wood and the legend of the Wild Hunt served as the inspiration for the setting of Sir Arthur Conan Doyle's Sherlock Holmes novel The Hound of the Baskervilles following Doyle's visit to the wood.

 The wood is described in detail and discussed as a point of great interest in The Tree (1978), an essay on naturalism by English novelist John Fowles.

-The name of Wistman's Wood may derive from the dialect word "wisht", meaning "eerie/uncanny" or "pixie-led/haunted".
-The legendary Wild Hunt in Devon, whose hellhounds are known as Yeth (Heath) or Wisht Hounds in the Devonshire dialect, is particularly associated with Wistman's Wood.